Skip to content

 The Critical Care rotation has been a pillar of team-based teaching and ICU faculty have been honored with many teaching awards over the years.

-• Simulation training in thoracenteses, paracenteses, lumbar punctures, and central venous catheter placement
+• Simulation training in U/S-guided thoracenteses, paracenteses, lumbar punctures, and central venous catheter placement

 • All interns rotate through Procedure Clinic

-• Training in critical events/ rapid response/ code blue scenarios using “Sim-man 3G” and other models
+• Training in critical events/ rapid response/ code blue scenarios using “Sim-man 3G” and virtual Reality

 • Point-of-care ultrasound curriculum for cardiopulmonary diagnosis, to guide procedures, and for ambulatory medicine